Why does acclimatization occur?

 - sleep disturbance: insomnia or, conversely, excessive sleepiness;

-- headaches that can occur paroxysmal;
+- headaches that may occur in attacks;

 - sudden mood swings;

-- aches all over the body;
+- aches throughout the body;

-- violation of coordination of movements;
+- impaired coordination of movements;

 - exacerbation of chronic diseases;